 Steve Budlong worked at Citicorp, having been hired in 1990 to create their in-house Media Center, an impressive complex of studios and post-production suites.
 When Citicorp morphed into CitiGroup, Steve was producing programs as well as major international events and working with hundreds of celebrities, world leaders and CEOs, including Presidents Gerald Ford, George H. W. Bush, and Bill Clinton.

 Steve’s boss was Citigroup chief executive and chairman banker, Sandy Weill.
-In addition to being a prominent businessman, Weill and his wife were also major philanthropists.
-Over the years, they made more than $1 billion in gifts to educational and cultural institutions, one of which was the Joan Weill Center for Dance, Alvin Ailey’s12-studio complex, which had just opened in 2005 and was the largest building dedicated to dance in New York City.
+In addition to being a prominent businessman, Weill and his wife were also major philanthropists, making over one billion in gifts to educational and cultural institutions.
+One recipient was the Joan Weill Center for Dance, Alvin Ailey’s12-studio complex, which had just opened in 2005 and was the largest building dedicated to dance in New York City.

 Steve, Sal and I brainstormed and came up with the idea of offering WNET a private screening event inside the brand-new Alvin Ailey Studios of Where Words Prevail for their top tier supporters.

-Weirdly, as kismet or serendipity would have it, the Ailey studios are located on West 55th Street in midtown Manhattan on the site of WNET’s former studios, where the Ailey Company's first television appearance took place in the early 1960s.
+As serendipity would have it, the Ailey studios are located on West 55th Street in midtown Manhattan on the site of WNET’s former studios, where the Ailey Company's first television appearance took place in the early 1960s.
+They were a perfect match.

 “That’s fine,” I said.
 “Give me all their names, addresses and phone numbers, and I’ll address the invitations myself.”